MicrosoftEdge/MicrosoftEdge-Documentation/extensions/guides/adding-and-removing-extensions/README.md

 ## Adding an extension

+1. Make sure you are running the latest Windows Insider Flights.
+The Slow ring is sufficient.

-1. Open Microsoft Edge and type 'about:flags' into the address bar.
+2. Open Microsoft Edge and    type 'about:flags' into the address bar.

-2. Make sure the "Enable extension developer features" box is checked.
+2. Select the "Enable extension developer features" checkbox.

    ![about:flags turn on developer features](../../media/sideload-aboutflags.png)